History of World Tai Chi Day

-Tomorrow is World Tai Chi and Qigong Day, celebrated at 10 am local time in cities around the world.
+Today is World Tai Chi and Qigong Day, celebrated at 10 am local time in cities around the world.
 This is held the last Saturday of April each year.

 Tai Chi’s emphasis on breathing has given way to the motto “One World … One Breath.”
-Qigong, or chi gung means “life energy cultivation” emphasizes breathing, movement and awareness exercises that aid in mobility, balance, and immunity enhancement through the exercise of various circulatory systems.
+Qigong, or chi gung means ‘life energy cultivation” emphasizes breathing, movement, and awareness exercises that aid in mobility, balance and immunity enhancement through the exercise of various circulatory systems.
 Separate but closely related is tai chi, or t’ai chi.

 It is extremely difficult to trace the origins of Chinese martial art forms.
 They have been shrouded in secrecy by the various schools and families that retain the traditions and there is a certain amount of deliberate obfuscation.
 While the practice of Tai Chi in American can be traced back about 100 years, the origin in China goes back centuries.
 Some trace it back to the 12th century but it’s difficult to document before the 17th century.
 Tai Chi Chuan shows up by that name in literature in the middle of the 19th century.

 The 24-posture simplified form of Tai Chi Chuan, sometimes called the Beijing 24 Form, was popularized by the Chinese Sports Committee in 1956.
 It can be done in 6 minutes, or slowly in 20 minutes.
 More complex versions of the form range from 88 to 108 postures.
 Historically it was strongly promoted by the People’s Republic of China and is the most popularly known in China and around the world.
-When you see Tai Chi practiced in movies, it usually features the beginning of the Beijing Form.
+When you see Tai Chi practiced in movies, it is usually the beginning of the Beijing Form.
 Tai Chi demonstrations are often included in Chinese New Year celebrations.

 Bill Petro, your friendly neighborhood historian

 Thanks for the very interesting article.
 I have practiced Tai Chi at our senior center for about 3 years.